Skip to content

-Here at ConnollyCove we want to give you all the best travel tips across the world!
-Here, we have created a travel guide including everything you must do, and see, when visiting Scotland’s capital, Edinburgh, a place that has more to offer than just its famous Castle.
+At ConnollyCove, we want to give you all the best travel tips worldwide!
+We have created a travel guide that includes everything you must do and see when visiting Scotland’s capital, Edinburgh.
+This place has more to offer than just its famous castle.

 Things to do in Edinburgh

 There are many cultural and historical activities to do in Edinburgh.
-Some are free, and some can be quite costly.
+Some are free, and some can be pretty costly.
 Here you will find all the best activities to do in Edinburgh.

 Edinburgh Dungeon